obigrep

 As the value is a

-attribute valued with a value starting (^
+attribute containing a value beginning (^

 .